Skip to content

 You need a simple, functional car for 10-15% of what you earn

-• If you view a car as more of a functional tool than a lifestyle item or a status symbol, it’s best to budget about 10 to 15 per cent of your annual income.
-According to the National Office of Statistics, the average weekly earnings in the UK is £598*(£28,704 per annum).
-Based on these figures, this gives you a budget of £2,870.40 – £4,305.60 to spend on a car.
+If you view a car as more of a functional tool than a lifestyle item or a status symbol, it’s best to budget about 10 to 15 per cent of your annual income.
+According to the National Office of Statistics, the average weekly earnings in the UK is £661 [2] (£34,963 per annum).
+Based on these figures, this gives you a budget of £3,496 – £5,244 per year to spend on a simple and functional car, such as a used Vauxhall Corsa or Renault Clio.

-• Since most new cars exceed this budget, it’s best to look at the used car market.
-For less than £4,305.60, you will be able to find a range of high-quality used cars less than eight years old with reasonable mileage and in good condition.
+Since most new cars exceed this budget, it’s best to look at the used car market.
+For less than £5,000, you should be be able to find a range of high-quality used cars less than eight years old with reasonable mileage and in good condition.

-• From repairs and maintenance to registration fees and insurance, you’ll also need to pay a range of other costs in order to own and operate your car.
+From repairs and maintenance to registration fees and insurance, you’ll also need to pay a range of other costs in order to own and operate your car.
 This makes it worth sticking within your budget, even if it means buying a used car.
+This makes sticking within your budget worthwhile, even if it means buying a used car.

-• If you need a larger or more powerful car, it’s worth looking at the used market.
+If you need a larger or more powerful car, you will need to look at the used car market.
 A wide range of cars are available for 20-30% off their new price after just one or two years of light use, making them great low-cost comfortable choices.

 How much money do you spend on your car each month?

-• By now you have probably worked out how much you can afford using the percentage technique.
-If you don’t have the cash to buy the vehicle outright and would prefer a loan or finance deal, simply spread the amount you can afford across a year or two or three (depending on your repayment option) and work out how much you’ll need to pay monthly.
+By now, you may have probably worked out how much you can afford using the percentage technique.
+If you don’t have the cash to buy a vehicle outright and would prefer a loan or finance deal, simply spread the amount you can afford over a set period, depending on your chosen repayment option.

 • PCP (Personal contract purchase)